SamFu1113/Process-synchronization-using-semaphores/ReadMe.md

 ## Notes
-&nbsp;&nbsp;In order to achieve the goal, I need to think of some ways to use semaphore to coordinate the processes.
+&nbsp;&nbsp;&nbsp;&nbsp;In order to achieve the goal, I need to think of some ways to use semaphore to coordinate the processes.
 Try to let *p1* prints message once first.
 After that, *p2* is allowed to print message.
 Next, *p3* is allowed to print message twice.

 **NOTE THAT**, someone may test my program by different order such as:
 ```p1 & ; p3 & ; p2 &``` but my program output should be the same.